Last Updated: July 14, 2026

 Q7: Do I need an internet connection during flashing?

-A: No. The flashing process is entirely offline, it happens between your PC and the phone via the USB cable.
-You do not need internet at any point during the flash itself.
-You will need internet later to set up the phone and download your apps.
+A: No. The flashing process occurs entirely offline between your PC and phone via USB cable.
+Internet is not needed during the flash itself.
+You will require internet later to set up the phone and download applications.

 Q8: My IMEI shows “unknown” after flashing.
 Is my phone permanently damaged?